Why is Drexel offering the ELATE program?

 Do all the application materials have to be submitted together?

 Your application, CV and a published journal article must all be submitted online by the application deadline.
-Your nomination and recommendations have a due date that follows by a few weeks.
-See the Application Overview page
+Your nomination and recommendations have a due date that follows by a few days.

 May I have a couple of days' extension to submit my application materials?

 All materials, including nomination and recommendation letters, must be received in our office by the due dates.